mbarkhau/sbk/READMEv2.md

  2. Enter the `salt` and `brainkey`.
  4. The `wallet-seed` is derived using the KDF.
  5. The Electrum Wallet file is created in a temporary directory (in memory only if supported).
- 6. The Electrum GUI is started in offline mode (use `-o`/`--online` if you are not using an air-gapped computer).
+ 6. The Electrum GUI is started in offline mode (use `--online` if you are not using an air-gapped computer).
  7. Use wallet/sign transactions...
  8. Once you close the wallet, all wallet files are [overwritten and deleted][href_wiki_data_remanence].